isomerpages/govtech-corp/media/technews/_posts/2022-10-27-post-Women in cybersecurity – GovTechies on life as cyber guardians.md

 It is not a job where muscular strength is an advantage.
 What it needs is mental grit, agility, and resilience.</p>
 <p>I am glad to see more women in different disciplines within cybersecurity.</p>
-<p>Inspired by their sharing?
-Learn more about our Cybersecurity Capability
-Centre and&nbsp;<a href="https://www.tech.gov.sg/capability-centre-csg" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">job opportunities here</a>.</p>